Kostia06/ILN/README.md

   -This programming langauge is written with Lua

-  -KOS is short for my name
+  -ILN is short for my last name

 © 2022 Kostia Ilnytskyi